EMI sale sweet for one mogul, bittersweet for another

 Before Terra Firma bought EMI, for instance, Bronfman submitted escalating bids for EMI, but then-CEO Eric Nicoli so loathed the idea of selling to Bronfman that he ran into the arms of the private equity firm.
 The fact that Bronfman plans to leave Warner Music after the EMI deal is complete is rich with irony since it means that he won't get a chance to actually run the asset he has coveted for so long.

-The outcome of the publishing division sale meanwhile features two old colleagues eying each other's next move.
+The outcome of the publishing division sale meanwhile features two old colleagues eyeing each other's next move.

 EMI Group CEO Roger Faxon, who long served as Bandier's chief lieutenant, would prefer to stay on to run the publishing unit, a business he loves, sources said.
 It would be a larger business when merged with the much smaller BMG Music Rights.
 While former and current associates of both men said their relationship is marked by mutual respect, it is likely that if Sony/ATV wins EMI's publishing division Faxon would have to leave the company.
 Given that sources see BMG as a better bet for Faxon.